digital-futures-academy/airport-challenge/README.md

 ##### Tests

-1. After adding a plane to the airport planes list check that the array has increased in length by 1.
+- [x] 1.
+After adding a plane to the airport planes list check that the array has increased in length by 1.
-2. Test that plane passed to addPlane is actually added to the airportPlanes array.
+- [x] 2.
+Test that plane passed to addPlane is actually added to the airportPlanes array.
-3. Prevent adding a plane to the airportPlanes array if it is already there.
+- [x] 3.
+Prevent adding a plane to the airportPlanes array if it is already there.
-4. Prevent adding numbers to the list.
+- [x] 4.
+Prevent adding numbers to the list.
-5. Prevent adding null to the list.
+- [x] 5.
+Prevent adding null to the list.

 ##### User Story: 2